zongtihuoguoguan/CAC-Policy-Consultation-2024/README.md

 CAC POLICY CONSULTATION

-This repository contains all the code and datasets collected and processed for the POLICY TRANSPARENCY CHINA project.
+This repository contains all the code and datasets collected and processed for the CAC POLICY CONSULTATION project.
 It primarily relies on Python and Jupyter Notebooks.
 It is provided to the public for reuse and review.

 The project is currently WIP.
 Details to follow.